danainan/danainan/README.md

 ###

+- 🎓 Bachelor's degree from <a href="https://www.wu.ac.th/"> WU.</a>
+- 💻 I love to learn new technologies and frameworks.
 - 👫 I've always been a great team player.
 - 📖 I'm a fast learner and always development.
 - 🔋  Meditating is recharging my energy.